L0laapk3/esp8266_handshake_capture/README.md

 Promiscous mode does not capture full packets, only the first 128 - x bytes.
 This makes it not suitable for capture for handshake capture.
 I managed to get around this by setting the sender IP to the IP of the access point, and the destination IP to the target IP.
 I'm not 100% sure why the ESP captures its 'own' packets and triggers the underlying functions.
 But it works. :D

 To compile this program, please refer to the upstream git.
-I have used the arduino compiled version of this because I'm lazy.
+I have used the [arduino compiled version of this by emelianov](https://github.com/emelianov/esp8266_wifi_raw) because I'm lazy.
 I have mirrored the readme in README_OLD.md.

 If there are any questions, feel free to get in touch with me by making an issue.